 Residents are provided an annual fund for books, conference attendance, and other academic expenses.
 In 2022-2023, the yearly fund was raised to $2,000.
 The third-year radiology residents or R3s are also afforded funds for board-prep materials up to $450.

 Residents who present research at national meetings are reimbursed for their travel and expenses at highly competitive rates.
 Residents are supported at $750 for each poster/exhibit, $1250 for poster/exhibit with oral presentations, and up to $1750 for an oral presentation at a session of a meeting.
 There is no cap for total reimbursement per meeting.
 Residents are also funded by national organizations and industrial partners, such as Amersham and Bracco.
 Trainees at Yale have won substantial financial support from both institutional and external sources.

 All residents attend the American Institute for Radiologic Pathology (AIRP) course in Washington, D.C.
-The department pays tuition and residents are provided an allowance of $2,000 for living and travel expenses.
+The department pays tuition for the same.

 Chief Residents are given subsidies to attend two national conferences, typically RSNA and AUR.
 Chief Residents are also provided additional stipends and educational funds to support their administrative duties.